-Water & Environmental Technologies (WET) have conducted 17 sampling events on Little Bitterroot Lake since 1999 with assistance from the Little Bitterroot Lake Association.
+Water & Environmental Technologies (WET) have conducted 18 sampling events on Little Bitterroot Lake since 1999 with assistance from the Little Bitterroot Lake Association.
 Data collected during sampling helps document existing water quality, track changes in nutrient concentrations over time, and to characterize the lake's productivity and trophic status.
 Additional data have been collected by the Flathead Lake Biological Station, Flathead Basin Commission, Flathead High School, Montana DEQ, University of Montana, and Whitefish Lake Institute.
-Laboratory analyses in 2016 were funded by a grant from the Volunteer Monitoring Support Program administered by Montana DEQ.
+Laboratory analyses in 2017 were provided by Energy Laboratories in Helena, MT, and funded by a grant from the Volunteer Monitoring Support Program administered by Montana DEQ.